 Here are some of the physical after-effects that you might experience from cocaine:

-Sore face and jaw- Cocaine causes people to grind their teeth, clench their jaw tightly, and in general keep tension in their body.
+Sore face and jaw- Cocaine causes people to grind their teeth, clench their jaw tightly, and in general keep tension in their bodies.
 This can cause a wide array of issues, including TMJ problems, headaches, and even damage to your teeth.

 Tightness in your chest and heart palpitations (irregular heartbeat) during a cocaine high, and after coming down are common because cocaine is a serious stimulant.

 Sweating- You may notice excessive sweating from cocaine because it increases your body temperature and causes your heart rate to rise.

 Nasal dryness and pain- Cocaine is typically administered through snorting and can cause the nasal passages to become dry, cracked, and even bleed.
 Cocaine can make you develop sinus issues and often makes you sniff constantly due to the feeling of postnasal drip.

 Coming down off of cocaine can often have detrimental mental and emotional aftereffects.